 Can Benzos Cause Psychosis?

-Benzodiazepines are commonly known as benzos, and they are considered a class of highly addictive drugs.
-When they are prescribed by a doctor, benzodiazepines are typically used for insomnia and anxiety.
-They are also used as a sedative.
+Benzodiazepines, commonly referred to as benzos, are considered a class of highly addictive drugs.
+When prescribed, benzodiazepines are used under medical supervision; they’re typically used to treat insomnia and anxiety

 How to Recognize a Substance Use Disorder